 Often called “spam,” direct response emails have become the most popular way to market to consumers.
 Emails are fast, cheap, and have clickable links to take the consumer right to the sign-up page.
 However, it has a low success rate.
 The average open rate is around 24 percent, and the click-through and conversion rates hover around 1 percent.
 Sending out millions of emails can result in less than 100 sales.

 You’ll know these commercial well, as they are spoken quickly, are very salesy, and have a phone number or websites repeated three to five times within the spot.
 Although radio can be a creative outlet, it’s usually driven by the hard sell.

 If the product is right, the long-form infomercial spot is a great direct response vehicle.
 A classic example is the Showtime Rotisserie from Ron Popeil.
-Popeil is considered one of the masters of direct response TV, and his commercials have sold many million of dollars in products.
+Popeil is considered one of the masters of direct response TV, and his commercials have sold many millions of dollars in products.

 This was another popular way to get to consumers directly, with companies employing telephone marketers to call people and try and sell them over the phone.
 However, the Do Not Call registry, created in 2003, put an end to most of those calls.
 Charities and political campaigns still find it an effective way to get money.